 - If you’ve connected your camera to your computer and it’s not showing up as an available source in the source selection panel, try taking the card out, putting it in a card reader, and then connect the card reader to the computer.
 That helps eliminate the camera itself or the connection between the computer and the camera as the problem.

 - If you find that the photos that you’ve recovered are still corrupted, it still might be possible to repair them by upgrading to the Professional or Premium versions, but that’s a process that’s beyond the scope of what I’m doing there.

 - The scanning can only go one level deep.
-What I mean by that is that if the part of the memory was overwritten with another photo or other data, the bottom-most data will be lost and only the most recently written data can be recovered.
+What I mean by that is that if the part of the memory was overwritten with another photo or other data, the bottom-most data will be lost, and only the most recently written data can be recovered.
 Occasionally you can end up with a partial overlap.
 That’s pretty typical of consumer data recovery software.

 Your mileage might vary on what you can recover.
 It depends on the specific media and the circumstances of what went wrong.
 If you accidentally deleted photos or formatted the card, it’s often pretty straightforward.
 If there are physical errors on the card or it’s damaged or corrupted in a more serious way, then that probably poses a bigger problem.
 But even if you can’t recover everything, you might be able to recover some data from the card, so it’s well worth trying.